The Ark (Prince Edward Island)

-Bergmark's family lived in the Ark for about 18 months from its opening in 1976, demonstrating its potential as a residential structure.
+The project was successfully built and gained international media attention in 1976.
+The cost of the project was $150,000 to construct.
+The government provided the property for the project and the federal and provincial governments gave grants consisting of a total of $350,000 for research.
+Four individuals lived in the Ark for about 18 months from its opening in 1976, demonstrating its potential as a residential structure.
 It was then used for research in alternative energy by the government of Prince Edward Island.
 Over the next decade it was used for various community and commercial activities, including a motel, before being sold and converted to a restaurant in 1991.
 The restaurant was sold in the late 1990s and the building was demolished.
 Today, the Inn at Spry Point stands on the former site of the Ark.